wiggin77/mp3copy/README.md

 ## .mp3copy

-Place this file in any directories to control the sort order.
+Place a `.mp3copy` file in any directories to control the sort order.

 ```bash
 # Comma separated list of sort criteria in order of precedence.